Fire safety

 Fire doors

 Fire doors are an important part of fire safety in your home.
 They can protect you from the spread of smoke and fire.
-Never leave fire doors propped open and do not disable the closer.
-If you see a fire door that is damaged please report it to us so we can repair it.
+Never leave fire doors propped open and don't disable the closer.
+If you see a fire door that's damaged, report it to us so we can repair it.

 Fire escape plan